surveysolutions/docs/content/syntax-guide/questions/_index.md

 ﻿+++
-title = "Questions: check how different questions can be addressed in the syntax."
+title = "Questions"
 +++

+Check how different question types are handled in the syntax expressions.